Your future self (and all of your future brunch guests) just wrote to thank you for this Overnight French Toast!

 As with all of my breakfast recipes, I used a few tricks to make this a healthy Overnight French Toast:

 - Whole Grains.
-One of the easiest (and best!) ways to make any recipe better for you is to swap white grains for a whole-grain counterpart.
+One of the easiest (and best!) ways to make any recipe better for you is to swap white grains for a whole-grain counterpart, just like these French Toast Sticks do.
 Whole grains add extra nutrients, protein, and fiber, without adding a second to your prep time.

 In addition to whole grains, I also used two more tricks to keep this French toast on the lighter side: